‘And that will be England gone, the shadows, the meadows, the lanes….. all that remains for us will be concrete and tyres’

 ‘To me the meanest flower that blows Can give thoughts too deep for tears‘ – Wordsworth’s ‘Ode to Immortality’

 Creating Wildflower Meadows

-This year’s ‘Spring Watch’ emphasis on field margin and verge flowers and the benefits they bring was encouraging.
-It’s so good to see the efforts some farmers are making to encourage wildflowers on their field margins and hedgerows.
+With the benefits field margin and verge flowers bring it is good to see the efforts some farmers are making to encourage wildflowers on their field margins and hedgerows.